bnnyng/garden/content/literature-notes/@2024wolpert.md

 - As the mathematician or scientist conducts research, the set of *established facts* and the set of *beliefs* evolves over time.
 Further, their *reasoning* about questions they investigate and explanations they provide is a *stochastic process*.
 - Real mathematicians and scientists are not limited to a single formal system, such as Bayesian probabilistic reasoning, when forming the propositions they are investigating $\to$ both “settled facts” and “unsettled propositions” are represented as *question-answer pairs* without a specified formal system.

->[!question] #concept-question What are the differences in formalizing “established facts,” “propositions they are investigating,” and “set of beliefs about non-settled facts”?
+#concept-question *What are the differences in formalizing “established facts,” “propositions they are investigating,” and “set of beliefs about non-settled facts”?*
 ### Assumptions

-- “Mathematicians is what mathematicians do.”
+- “[[Mathematics is what mathematicians do]].”
 When using the SMS model to represent mathematics itself, this implies that there is no unique answer to a mathematical question; instead, there is a “non-degenerate objective distribution over possible answers.”

->[!question] #concept-question What is a non-degenerate distribution (support of the same dimension)?
-How is it related to the concept of an isomorphism for non-degenerate functions?
+#concept-question *What is a non-degenerate distribution (support of the same dimension)?
+How is it related to the concept of an isomorphism for non-degenerate functions?*

 - The physical universe is a mathematical object.
 - sequences of claims are iteratively generated by a discrete stochastic process